Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

-THE BEST GRAVEL WHEELS 2023
+THE BEST GRAVEL WHEELS

 Gravel wheels are a relatively new breed of wheelsets for riding dirt and gravel roads and trails.
-Even with the same gravel tires, a good set of gravel bike wheels will give you better speed, control, handling, confidence, comfort, and enjoyment than road bike wheels on all of those unpaved surfaces we now call “gravel”.
+Even with the same gravel tires, a good set of gravel bike wheels will give you better speed, control, handling, confidence, comfort, and enjoyment than road bike wheels on all of those unpaved surfaces we now call “gravel.”

-Of course, all gravel wheelsets are not created equally.
-The best ones have wide, carbon rims, are light and engage quickly, and cost a lot but can double as climbing or all-around wheels on our road bikes.
-By contrast, those that come with new gravel bikes are usually heavy, aren’t very responsive, climb poorly, and will generally hold us back from getting all the performance and pleasure we want when we ride gravel.
+By contrast, wheels that come with new gravel bikes are usually heavy, aren’t very responsive, climb poorly, and will generally hold us back from getting all the performance and pleasure we want when we ride gravel.

 Find what you're looking for at In The Know Cycling's Know's Shop